coyboy55/HTML-CSS-git/week-1/1-parent-child/readme.md

 git push
 ```

-_Hint: Use the first message as an example to help you write the second message correctly._
+_Hint: Use the first message as an example tohelp you write the second message correctly._

 When you're done, move on to the next exercise.